-Above: Dad back on the farm at age 16 or so, standing beside his mother.
+Above: Dad back on the farm at age 16 or so, later with his bands and with Mom.

 Cheers and God Bless,